 This URL is the standard login URL for Staff Webmail.

 After login to Outlook Web Access, the password can be changed using the following procedure:

 Users on either of these platforms can utilise the “Outlook Web App Users” process above.

 Reboot and Other Devices

 If you experience any issues accessing resources after a password reset the first thing to try is rebooting your computer.
 If you find that your account has been locked out shortly after a reset, then confirm that any other PC's laptops or mobile devices you may use are using the latest password and have also been restarted.

-If you have forgotten your username or password, or if you think someone else may know them, please contact the ISA Helpdesk.
+If you have forgotten your username or password, or if you think someone else may know them, please contact the IT Helpdesk.

 It is important that you keep your username and password secure to prevent other people from accessing your account.
 Never give them to someone else or write them down.
-ISA will NEVER ask you for your username or password via email.
-If you receive an email requesting your personal details contact the ISA Helpdesk immediately.
+IT Services will NEVER ask you for your username or password via email.
+If you receive an email requesting your personal details, then contact the IT Helpdesk immediately.
 DO NOT REPLY to the email.